 Her publications reflect the range of her work on STI policy and research evaluation in high, middle- and low-income contexts and include work published in Research Policy, Nature, Technology Assessment and Strategic Change, Evaluation and Technological Forecasting and Strategic Change.
 She has also authored numerous policy reports.

-Martin Kenney is a Distinguished Professor of Community and Regional Development at the University of California, Davis and a Co-Director at the Berkeley Roundtable on the International Economy.
+Prof. Martin Kenney is a Distinguished Professor of Community and Regional Development at the University of California, Davis and a Co-Director at the Berkeley Roundtable on the International Economy.
 He is a Senior Fellow at the Research Institute for the Finnish Economy.
 Starting in 2017, was named an Affiliated Professor at the Instituto di Management at Scuola Superiore Sant’Anna.
 He was the Arthur Andersen Distinguished Visitor at the University of Cambridge and have been a visiting scholar at the Copenhagen Business School, Hitotsubashi, Kobe, Stanford, Tokyo Universities, and UC San Diego.
 In 2015, he received the University of California Office of the President’s Award for Outstanding Faculty Leadership for Presidential Initiatives in Entrepreneurship and Innovation.

 His scholarly interests are in understanding the interplay between technology, academic institutions, finance, and competition in capitalist economies and how these dynamics affect people and places.
 His most recent work is on the impact of digital platform firms on the organization of capitalist economies.
 His Ph.D. dissertation was on how the commercialization of university-pioneered new biotechnologies affected university-industry relations, gave rise to the venture capital-backed biotechnology startup, and resulted in the reorganization of the drug development pipeline.
 This culminated in his first book Biotechnology: The University-Industrial Complex (Yale 1986).
 Upon receiving his Ph.D.,he moved to Ohio State University, where he worked on two major projects.
 The first was exploring how the Japanese auto industry so successfully transplanted their operations from Japan to the United States.
 This culminated in the co-authored book Beyond Mass Production (Oxford 1993).
 The second project was motivated by his deep interest in venture capital and its uncanny success in funding new industries that transform everyday life.
 This resulted in the co-authored book Breakthrough Illusion (Basic Books 1990).
 Breakthrough Illusionargued that as Silicon Valley developed new technologies it became separated from the manufacturing industries of the Midwest, which were already experiencing a significant decline.
 Influenced by his interest in Joseph Schumpeter’s work on how innovation in capitalist economies creates new economic spaces and his appointment at the University of California, Davis, his research shifted to high-technology electronics and information industries and, in particular, Silicon Valley’s role in driving these forward.
 In pursuing this research, he edited or co-edited the followingbooks: Understanding Silicon Valley (Stanford 2000), Locating Global Advantage (Stanford 2004), Public Universities and Regional Growth (Stanford 2015 translated into Chinese for Tsinghua University Press), and China’s Innovation Challenge (Cambridge 2016 translated into Chinese for Beijing University Press).
 In addition to these books, he has published approximately 170 scholarly articles and given more than 500 talks globally.